satwikkansal/wtfpython/README.md

 Braces?
 No way!
 If you think that's disappointing, use Java.
 Okay, another surprising thing, can you find where's the `SyntaxError` raised in `__future__` module [code](https://github.com/python/cpython/blob/master/Lib/__future__.py)?

 #### 💡 Explanation:
 + The `__future__` module is normally used to provide features from future versions of Python.
-The "future" in this specific context is however ironic.
+The "future" in this specific context is however, ironic.
 + This is an easter egg concerned with the community's feelings on this issue.
 + The code is actually present [here](https://github.com/python/cpython/blob/025eb98dc0c1dc27404df6c544fc2944e0fa9f3a/Python/future.c#L49) in `future.c` file.
 + When the CPython compiler encounters a [future statement](https://docs.python.org/3.3/reference/simple_stmts.html#future-statements), it first runs the appropriate code in `future.c` before treating it as a normal import statement.